wangshiy/Documentations/JavaScript.md

   </body>
 </html>
 ```
-#### 17. How many childNodes are there in the div ?
+#### 18. How many childNodes are there in the div ?
-5. Because text node between elements also counts
+5 childNodes.
+Because text node between elements also counts
 ```javascript
 <!DOCTYPE html>
 <html>